adonoho/DDGPreferences/Readme.md

 the UIApplicationDidBecomeActiveNotification,
 UIApplicationWillResignActiveNotification notification pair.
 The example app shows one way to do this.
-All other coordination with the Settings app is handled by DDGPreferences.
+All other coordination with the Settings app is handled by `DDGPreferences`.

-### The DDGPreferences app:
+### The `DDGPreferences` app:

-I've included an app showing how to use DDGPreferences.
-It is a single view iPhone app with an array of identical controls for both Apple's Settings app and the DDGPreferences app.
+I've included an app showing how to use `DDGPreferences`.
+It is a single view iPhone app with an array of identical controls for both Apple's Settings app and the `DDGPreferences` app.
 You can change the preferences for the settings in both apps and they transfer bi-directionally.
 A simple CGRect is also initialized and stored.
 It is then displayed in a UILabel.
 How to store a complex structure, such as a CGRect, is described below.
 Traditionally, your